-Course Code Course Title Credits Course Outcomes GEO/ H/DS E/T/01/A Cultural and Settlement Geography 6 Understand the scope and content of cultural geography Trace the development of cultural geography in relation to allied disciplines Understand the concept of cultural hearth and realm, cultural diffusion, diffusion of religion Develop an understanding of cultural segregation and cultural diversity, technology and development Learn about the various races and racial groups of the world Identify the cultural regions of India Acquire knowledge about Rural settlements- Definition, nature and characteristics Analyze the morphology of rural settlements Learn the rural house types, census categories of rural settlements and idea of social segregation Learn the census definition and categories of urban settlements Analyze the urban morphology models of Burgess, Hoyt, Harris and Ullman Differentiate between city-region and conurbation Analyze the functional classification of cities Develop the skill of mapping language distribution of India Learn to plot proportional squares to illustrate housing distribution Acquire the skill of identifying rural settlement types from topographical sheet Understand Social Area Analysis of a city based on Shevky and Bell Acquired knowledge about population dynamics Knowledge on different aspect of population's society, growth, sex, fertility, mortality, migration, population policies, gender disparity, etc will be developed among students.
-Issues related to population in human society will be more perceptible among students Capability of pupils shall be fruitful to identify problems in society and its probable solutions also.
+Course Course Title Credits Course Outcomes Code CEO / c GEO/ Cultural and 6 • Understand the scope and content of cultural geography П/DS F/T/01/A Settlement Geography • Trace the development of cultural geography in relation to allied L/1/01/A ulsciplines • Onderstand the concept of cultural hearth and realin, cultural diffusion diffusion of religion Develop an understanding of cultural segregation and cultural diversity, technology and development • Learn about the various races and racial groups of the world • Identify the cultural regions of India • Acquire knowledge about Rural settlements- Definition, nature and characteristics Analyze the morphology of rural settlements • Learn the rural house types, census categories of rural settlements and idea of social segregation • Learn the census definition and categories of urban settlements • Analyze the urban morphology models of Burgess, Hoyt, Harris Differentiate between city-region and conurbation Analyze the functional classification of cities • Develop the skill of mapping language distribution of India • Learn to plot proportional squares to illustrate housing distribution • Acquire the skill of identifying rural settlement types from topographical sheet • Understand Social Area Analysis of a city based on Shevky and Bell Acquired knowledge about population dynamics • Knowledge on different aspect of population's society, growth, sex, fertility, mortality, migration, population students Issues related to population in human society will be more perceptible among students Conshility of pupils shall be fruitful to identify problems in society and its probable solutions also society and its probable solutions also.

-GEO/H/D Population Geography 6 • A aquirad Imovuladas about nanulation dynamics SE/T/02/A Acquired knowledge about population dynamics Knowledge on different aspect of population's society, growth, sex, fertility, mortality, migration, population policies, gender disparity, etc will be developed among students.
+GEO/H/D SE/T/02/A Population Geography 6 Acquired knowledge about population dynamics Knowledge on different aspect of population's society, growth, sex, fertility, mortality, migration, population policies, gender disparity, etc will be developed among students.
 Issues related to population in human society will be more perceptible among students Capability of pupils shall be fruitful to identify problems insociety and its probable solutions also.
-G Resource Geography 6 EO/H/D SE/T/03/A Understand the concept and classification of resources Understand the approaches to resource utilization Appreciate the significance of resources Assess the pressure on resource3 depletion with special reference to forests, water and fossil fuels Understand the concept of Sustainable Resource development Understand the distribution, utilization, problems and management of metallic and non-metallic mineral resources Analyze the contemporary energy crisis and assess the future scenario Understand the concept of Limits to Growth, resource sharing and sustainable use of resources Develop the skill of mapping forest cover from satellite images Develop the decadal changes in state-wise production of coal and iron ore Learn to compute HDI GEO/H/D Soil and 6 SE/T/04/A Biogeography Have knowledge about the character and profile of different soil types.
+G EO/H/D SE/T/03/A Resource Geography 6 Understand the concept and classification of resources Understand the approaches to resource utilization Appreciate the significance of resources Assess the pressure on resources Analyze the problems of resource3 depletion with special reference to forests, water and fossil fuels Understand the concept of Sustainable Resource development Understand the distribution, utilization, problems and management of metallic and non-metallic mineral resources Analyze the contemporary energy crisis and assess the future scenario Understand the concept of Limits to Growth, resource sharing and sustainable use of resources Develop the skill of mapping forest cover from satellite images Develop the skill of mapping water bodies from satellite images Analyze the decadal changes in state-wise production of coal and iron ore Learn to compute HDI GEO/H/D SE/T/04/A Soil and Biogeography 6 Have knowledge about the character and profile of different soil types.
 Understand the impact of man as an active agent of soil transformation, erosion and degradation.
 Recognize land capability and classify it.
-Explaining the Pedological and Edaphological Approaches to Soil Studies - Processes of soil formation, types of soil, and principles of soil and land classification; and management.
+Explaining the Pedological and Edaphological Approaches to Soil Studies - Processes of soil formation, types of soil, and principles of soil and land classification;and management.
 Understand the varied ecosystems and classify them.
 Recognize the significance of biogeochemical cyclesand biodiversity.
 Comprehend the devastating impact of deforestation.
 Identify soil types and derive their pH.